JuneSoftware/LocalStorage/README.md

 LocalStore provides basic get/set functions to persists data on the device.
 It also contains an EditorWindow which lets you interact with the data.

-The standard interface `LocalStore.cs` can be implemented by multiple providers.
+The standard interface `ILocalStore.cs` can be implemented by multiple providers.

 This repository currently contains 3 providers: